9 types of office layouts with pros and cons

 🎬 Learn how we can support your hybrid work environment in this less than two-minute video about the features of the deskbird app!

-9 types of office layouts you could choose for your workplace
+What are the 9 types of office layouts you can choose for your workplace?

 1. Traditional office layout

-In a traditional office, employees have individual offices or cubicles, which provide private spaces for focused work.
-This layout frequently portrays an evident hierarchical setup, with managers in separate workstations and team members in cubicles.
+In a traditional office, employees have individual offices or cubicles which provide private spaces for focused work.
+This layout frequently portrays an evident hierarchical setup, with managers in separate offices and team members in cubicles.

 You get a quiet environment perfect for concentration.
 The defined structure clarifies roles and responsibilities.
 It also lets your employees personalize their workspaces, giving them a sense of ownership.